apache/flink-statefun/docs/getting-started/walkthrough.md

 However, stateful functions are virtual and do not consume any CPU or memory when not actively being invoked.
 That means your application can create as many functions as necessary — in this case, users — without worrying about resource consumption.

-Whenever data is consumed from an external system (or :ref:`ingress <ingress>`), it is routed to a specific function based on a given function type and identifier.
+Whenever data is consumed from an external system (or [ingress]({{ site.baseurl }}/io-module/index.html#ingress)), it is routed to a specific function based on a given function type and identifier.
 The function type represents the Class of function to be invoked, such as the Greeter function, while the identifier (``GreetRequest#getWho``) scopes the call to a specific virtual instance based on some key.

 {% highlight java %}